Instruction

 lines(AAPL$MA90, col = "red", lwd = 3)

 Can you comment on the difference of these two functions?
-Do you think my line is approximating the true price better?
+Do you think my line is a good choice when it is used for predicting future prices?
 Which one do you prefer and why.

 Although my new function is approximating the observed stock price better, it is not a good idea to use it.
-The reason is that the moving average is supposed to be a lagging indicator.
+The reason is that when we use the information for prediction, the moving average is supposed to be a lagging indicator.
 That is, it is supposed to be calculated using only the past information.
 However, my new function is using the future information to calculate the moving average.
 This is not a good idea because we do not know the future.

 Question 3 (Read/write Data)